 Many Star Wars aficionados exclaimed in outrage, “This is not my Luke, this is not my Star Wars!”
 Perhaps you were one of them, lamenting the loss of a hero that represented integrity, bravery and the good side of the Force.
 But, as someone who has grown up with all these films, this never struck me as odd or out of character.
 In fact, just like Star Wars: The Force Awakens echoed Star Wars: A New Hope (1977), so does Star Wars: The Last Jedi serve as a mirror to Star Wars: The Empire Strikes Back (1980) with Luke now standing in for the exiled Yoda in Dagobah.
 This in and of itself is not necessarily a good thing (Star Wars: The Force Awakens erred on the side of familiarity), but director Rian Johnson is after something else here: Whereas Yoda reluctantly trained Luke for his confrontation with Darth Vader, Luke refuses to train Rey, in fact constantly telling her why the Jedi should come to an end.
 It’s a smart, literary decision: Luke is an emotional wreck in need of redemption, and his final confrontation with nephew Kylo Ren (Adam Driver) makes his arc come full circle as he gives his life for the Resistance, faith in integrity, bravery and the good side of the Force restored.

-Johnson struggles in other areas as well, in particular a subplot involving Finn (John Boyega) and a maintenance worker (Kelly Marie Tran) on a mission to find a “master codebreaker.”
-It’s a protracted sequence that’s dramatically unsatisfying and feels out of place with the rest of the film (don’t get me started on the groan-inducing rescue of a bunch of abused horse-like creatures).
-There are some thematic issues too.
+Fine, it’s Star Wars.
+Not everything has to make complete sense.
+But Johnson struggles in other significant areas, in particular a subplot involving Finn (John Boyega) and a maintenance worker (Kelly Marie Tran) on a mission to find a “master codebreaker.”
+It’s protracted, dramatically unsatisfying, and out of place with the rest of the film (don’t get me started on the groan-inducing rescue of a bunch of “fathiers”).
+There are also thematic issues throughout.
 One of the recurring motifs is sacrifice, but its presentation is inconsistent: While Holdo and Luke help the Resistance escape by staging their own respective acts of valor, Finn is stopped in his tracks as he tries to maneuver his craft into an enemy weapon.
 Why?
 Because, as Rose puts it, that’s “…how we’re going to win, not fighting what we hate, saving what we love.”
 Sorry, can’t have it both ways.
-Elsewhere we have Poe (Oscar Isaac), the hothead pilot who could one day be a leader.
-So at a critical juncture in which many lives are at stake, Holdo keeps him in the dark as to a secret plan.
-Which leads to Poe staging a coup.
-Which Holdo and Leia then forgive, since he’s been taught a valuable lesson?
+Elsewhere we have Poe (Oscar Isaac), the hothead pilot who at one point stages a coup to take control from Holdo because he disagrees with her plan.
+He’s captured, but then Holdo and Leia… forgive him?
+Because he’s been taught a valuable lesson?
 Yeah, I’m not buying it either.
-I can see how Johnson wants to have real moral implications in his story and introduce big thoughts into a universe that has forever existed in black and white (Empire vs. Rebellion, First Order vs. Resistance), but he’s afraid to fully commit.
-Guess in the end this is a Disney movie after all.

-Star Wars: The Last Jedi is full of ideas, but they are ultimately too disjointed and muddled to really hit.
-However, in trying to forge something new and move the Star Wars myth forward, it earns its place as one of the most audacious chapters yet.
+Whereas the writing in Star Wars: The Force Awakens felt lazy, Star Wars: The Last Jedi is full of ideas, but they are too disjointed and muddled to really hit.
+Still, kudos in trying to forge something new and move the Star Wars myth forward, even if it doesn’t quite work.
+For my money, this is one of the most audacious chapters yet.

 Carlos I. Cuevas